Tachytaenius/tachy-guns/content-packs/1400/readme.md

 # Manufacturing Guns

-This is all done at a craftsman's workshop (temporary) using the mechanic labour.
+This is all done at a gunsmith's workshop using the mechanic labour.

 It is simply a log of wood combined with a medium-length barrel of whichever size to create a handgonne.